 Cottage vs Cabin – What’s the difference?

-Fall and autumn are probably the best seasons to rent a vacation home and watch the leaves change – away from the hustle and bustle of metropolitan life.
+Fall and autumn are probably the best seasons to rent a vacation home, most likely between Cottage vs Cabin, and watch the leaves change – away from the hustle and bustle of metropolitan life.

-Cabin and cottages are some of the few abodes that offer peace and quiet that most hotels failed to do.
-These places are mostly hidden away from roads and highways, nestled in a tranquil natural scenery.
+Both of the abodes, Cottage vs Cabin, offer the peace and quiet that most hotels failed to do.
+These places are mostly hidden away from roads and highways, nestled in tranquil natural scenery.

-Whether you are stuck on which vacation home to get – a cottage vs cabin – or simply wondering the difference between the two, we got you covered!
-These two are both wonderful options.
-However, they carry different qualities and aesthetics you may want to consider to make the most of your stay.
+Whether you are stuck on which vacation home to get – a cottage vs cabin – or simply wondering the difference between the two, we have you covered!
+First, let’s define a cabin and a cottage.

 What is a Cabin?

-A cabin is a small shelter, usually made of wood and is situated in a wild or remote area.
+These two houses, Cottage vs Cabin, are both attractive options.
+But what is a cabin?
+A cabin is a small shelter, usually made of wood, situated in a wild or remote area.
 It came from the French word cabane, which means “small house or habitation.”

 A city in Belarus called Gomel is where the earliest known square log cabins stood.
 Historians believed that it was built during the 1100s.

 People found cabins extremely simple to construct as they only required no more than an ax and saw.
-Some Americans started building their cabins with timber, which later became a well-known architectural choice during the 1700s.
+As a result, some Americans started building their cabins with timber, which later became a well-known architectural choice during the 1700s.

 What is a Cottage?

 Cottages usually carry the impression of being an old-fashioned building.
-However, the appearances and uses of a cottage have greatly changed over time.
+However, the appearances and uses of a cottage have significantly changed over time.

-In the Medieval period, cottages are built using the cheapest locally available materials.
-For instance, wheat-growing farmers use thatch as a roof, while those in stone-rich areas use rubble stone.
+In the Medieval period, cottages were built using the cheapest locally available materials.
+For instance, wheat-growing farmers use thatch as a roof, while stone-rich areas use rubble stone.

 Fast forward today, the modern definition of a cottage represents a vacation residence located near countryside waterfronts.
 They have become holiday homes and are now common in resorts instead of residential places.